rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 ## Etching the card

 Since I knew I wanted to etch my card with my laser, I went with the black walnut veneer.
-The darker pigment will allow the material to absorb more laser light (and energy), so I have the best absorbtion when etching with my small 1 Watt LaserCube.
+The darker pigment will allow the material to absorb more laser light (and energy), so I have the best absorption when etching with my small 1 Watt LaserCube.

 Check your local makerspace to see if they have a laser cutter/engraver you can use!
 Regardless of what laser you use, make sure you know how to use it safely!
-Ventillation is essential, and laser-specific eye protection too if there is any risk of reflections!
+Ventilation is essential, and laser-specific eye protection too if there is any risk of reflections!

 After measuring the dimensions of the card, I designed the card layout in Photoshop, exported as a .png, and imported into LaserOS for raster etching.
 You'll need to try a few times to find the right balance of laser power and speed, so make sure you have some spares!